ryan-zaatari/CreditCardRisk/index.md

 What then are possible reasons for this lack of precision in "Fraudulent Clients"?
 Well as mentioned earlier, for our RCF model, we believe that if we optimized parameters to focus on precision, we would have better results.
 Now whether or not this would in turn affect overall accuracy, we do not know.

 Another possible cause that has led to a lack of precision in our models happens to lie in the data itself.
 We believe the labelling of a "Fraudlent Client" is too broad.
 What do we mean by this?
 A client who pays mulitple installments late every month is labelled "Fraudulent" in our dataset.
 Now suppose we have a client who has paid all installments of past loans ontime but completely forgot to pay their last installment ontime, and as a result they pay it a day or two late.
 They are also labelled as "Fraudulent" in our dataset.
 This severity of late payments is not distinguished in our dataset, which may be making it hard for our model to have a high precision on fraudulent clients.
 This would also explain why PCA showed no features that held a significant amount of variance over the others.

+## Conclusion
+We definitely have a better understanding of our data and believe methods such as RCF are appropriate models for the following problem, as it seems to better avoid overfitting than that of neural networks.
+To improve our model, it would be good to vary the ways we choose to optimize our parameters.
+Whether that is change the metric of optimization used, optimize our parameters on a wider range of values, or look into changing that value of te parameter **n_estimators**.

 ### Contribution Table